iced-rs/rfcs/text/0022-new-theming.md

 Notice we could set border_width, that way, we don't need style sheet anymore.

-If we want to provide different style of Container:
+If we want to provide different style of Container, we could simply give an enumetation to `new()`

 ```
-Container::new()

-ContainerBoxed::new() // two separate function
+Container::new(iced::Container::Boxed)
 ```

 ## Implementation strategy

-I don't know how to do it yet.
-Maybe there is some reasons why we can't set some widget properties directly in our code.
-However, this seems to be the easiest way.
+Just define more method for each widget.
+The default attributes will be set according to the theme of the application.
+The style parameter will be removed and replaced by the self attributes of the structure in question.

 ## Drawbacks